Capture Behavioral Engagement (CBE)

-We’ve created nearly a dozen ways to communicate with your prospective student’s in real-time.
-Each of these tactics are chosen based upon the recruitment goals of your institution.
+We’ve created nearly a dozen ways to communicate with your prospects in real-time.
+Each of these tactics is chosen based upon the goals of your institution.
 Our team of CBE experts will help advise on where to start with your first campaign.

 A small graphic that slides up from the bottom right corner of the webpage and displays for approximately 30 seconds.
-These small ads are directed towards visitors, usually students, and have a specific call to action.
+These small ads are directed towards visitors, and have a specific call to action.
 They can be programmed to show to very precise groups of people, or to a larger populace.
-Effective calls to action include applying for admission, signing up for a visit day, and applying for scholarships.

 A graphic or short piece of HTML content (such as a video) that takes over the full webpage and must be closed in order to view the original page content.
 We have found that successful popovers, like toasters, should have a specific call to action that is clearly defined for the visitor.
 Popovers will display only once, regardless of the action taken by the visitor.

 A graphic with a specific message that replaces an image currently on the partner website when viewed by a visitor matching specific behavioral or demographic criteria.
-IMAGE INSERTS can also be used to add a new image onto a page.
-We have used this method to provide special messaging to specific groups; for instance out-of-state students might see a different message or image than in-state students.
+IMAGE INSERTS can also used to add a new image onto a page.
+We have used this method to provide special messaging to specific groups.

 A short form that collects basic information such as name, email, phone number, etc. in order to identify a visitor.
 Completed forms can also trigger other pieces of dynamic content.

 An email sent to a visitor once that visitor has taken the desired action.
-Often, the email will provide information based on what content the student has viewed, or on other actions taken.
+Often, the email will provide information based on what content the visitor has viewed, or on other actions taken.

 A cumulative list of identified visitors that have performed an action or exhibited a specific behavior.
-Admissions personnel can then use this list to target communications for these visitors.
+University personnel can then use this list to target communications for these visitors.

-An email sent to a specified admissions counselor when a student has performed an action, such as requesting information or applying.
+An email sent to a specified university officer when a prospect has performed an action, such as requesting, updating or providing information.